gatecrasher777/cpr/README.md

 Note that cast = evaluated = final.
 A perfect transferance and rebalance of votes over 650 contests.

-The Final Seats allocation in 2015 (The last numbers and % in each row is the actual FPTP allocation):
+The Final Seats allocation in 2015.
+Compare the CPR allocation vs the FPTP imbalance:

     Party                                       Votes    %Share           CPR Seats          FPTP Seats Conservative                             11299609 ( 36.81%)        221 ( 34.00%)      330 ( 50.77%)